UPDATED: April 29, 2018

 7. Get a health certificate whether the airline requires it or not

 I let Gretel out of her carrier before we got on the airplane and during our layover.
 I didn’t flaunt her around the airport – only let her out at our gate and kept her close to me and our bags – but I figured the worst that would happen is someone would ask me to put her back in the bag.

 9. Don’t be a worry wort

 If it’s your dog’s first time flying, it’s only natural (and safe) to check them often to make sure they are safe.
 However, it’s best to disrupt them as little as possible so reduce the disturbances once you are familiar with your dog’s behavior.

 BONUS TIP: #10 Book a middle or window seat

 I’ve learned that this is actually one of the most important things to consider.
-The space under the aisle seat on airline varies by plane size and make but it’s often half the size of the space under the other seats.
+The space under the aisle seat on airline varies by plane size and make but it’s often significantly smaller than the space under the other seats.

 On all of our flights, it looked too small to fit standard carriers underneath (unless it was reeely small).